 You must login before you can run this tool.

-This software tool simulates the creation of excitons when light is absorbed by a semiconducting polymer film and the subsequent exciton annihilation mechanisms that can occur, as measured by pump-probe femtosecond transient absorption spectroscopy.
-The tool uses a cubic lattice model to calculate a theoretical prediction for the exciton concentration in the polymer film 100 fs after the pump pulse as a function of the pump pulse intensity.
+This software tool simulates the creation of excitons when light is absorbed by an organic semiconductor film and the subsequent exciton annihilation mechanisms that can occur, as measured by pump-probe femtosecond transient absorption spectroscopy.
+The tool uses a cubic lattice model to calculate a theoretical prediction for the exciton concentration in the film 100 fs after the pump pulse as a function of the pump pulse intensity.
 Of particular importance is the exciton delocalization radius parameter, which defines the size of the excitons and has a significant impact on the prevalence of exciton-exciton annihilation.
 This tool can be used to model experimental data and extract an estimate for the exciton delocalization radius.

 This tool uses a simple optical model to calculate the initial absorption of the pump pulse, and then uses a cubic lattice model to simulate the subsequent exciton dissociation and exciton annihilation mechanisms that occur within 100 fs.
-A peer-reviewed article describing the development and application of this tool is currently under review.
-More details about the methodology will be provided here following publication.
+More details about the methodology and application of this tool can be found in my JPCC paper.

 If you have any questions or would like to see new features added, please let me know.
 If you are interested in customizing this tool for a particular material, I am open to collaboration.

 Thank you to Prof. Ali Dhinojwala for supporting this work.

 Researchers should cite this work as follows:

 M. C. Heiber and A. Dhinojwala, Estimating the magnitude of exciton delocalization in regioregular P3HT, J. Phys.
 Chem.
 C 117, 21627 (2013). doi:10.1021/jp403396v